tapjs/tapjs/docs/src/content/docs/cli/index.md

                          current working directory is the tap project itself.
                          Note that node internals are always excluded.

-  TAP_DEV_SHORTSTACK     Set to '1' to exclude node-tap internals in stack
-                         traces, even if the current working directory is the tap project itself.

   TAP_DEBUG              Set to '1' to turn on debug mode.
   NODE_DEBUG             Include 'tap' to turn on debug mode.